stelzinga/MF/Management_Framework-Appendix.md

 - Assume the Run remains unchanged
 - Assume the only difference comes from Change

-In this simplified approach the budget is composed of two seperate elements:
+In this simplified approach the budget is composed of two separate elements:
 - Run Budget: deemed the same as previous period
 - Change Budget: determined based on initiatives for the next period.